The-AI-Alliance/trust-safety-user-guide/docs/safety-recommendations/safety-recommendations.markdown

 ### The Importance of Context in AI Safety

-The point about chatbots shows that the total _context_ of the application is important.
+The point about [ChatBots]({{site.baseurl}}/glossary/chatbot) shows that the total _context_ of the application is important.
 In particular for trust and safety concerns, what is considered unacceptable can vary with the situation.
 No one size fits all.

 ### Cultural Norms